Moclips, Washington: History

 Although settled earlier by homesteaders such as Steve Grover in 1862, Moclips was not incorporated until 1905 with the completion of the Northern Pacific Railway and the first Moclips Beach Hotel built by Dr. Edward Lycan.
 The hotel was a two-story, 150-room beachside resort.
 It burned down in 1905, just months after it was completed.
 Dr. Lycan then had a new, larger hotel built on the same site.
 It was three stories high, a block long, and loomed from the dunes.
 This Moclips Beach Hotel was completed in 1907 and advertised as having 270 "outside" rooms, with 2000 ft of 10 ft covered veranda, and a perfect view of the Pacific Ocean, reported to be just 12 ft from the hotel grounds.
-This close proximity to the ocean, however, would prove its undoing.

-Back then Moclips was publicized as a healthy getaway from the toil and trouble of city life.
-It was a health resort.
-The moist salt air and bathing in the surf was touted as very medicinal.
-A promotional pamphlet of the time purports Moclips' climate to be "simply perfect".
-Dr. Lycan believed that Moclips was the Mecca for health and pleasure of the Northwest.

 Moclips grew into a sizable town with restaurants, hotels, a candy store, theater, canneries, and the M.R.
 Smith Lumber and Shingle Mill.
 Many hotels, schools, canneries and shingle mills were quickly built.
 Four schools once taught children from Taholah to Ocean Shores.
 Class schedules for the local schools were based on the clamming tides.
 Two of these buildings exist today.

 In 1911 Moclips was struck by a series of fatal storms, eventually washing much of the town away.
 The Moclips Beach Hotel stood in pieces.
 By the end of 1913, there was nothing left of the hotel.
 Fires destroyed much of Moclips along the beach.
 In 1948 a hilltop welding accident destroyed many homes and businesses.

 The U.S. Navy and Air Force made the neighboring town of Pacific Beach their home during World War II.
 The Navy still occupies property along the bluff in Pacific Beach - now a recreational use center for the military.

-In 1960, a second wave of tourism began.
-According to yearly polls by Evening magazine, this resort town is consistently near the top of places to visit in Washington state, being number two behind Seattle.